DHS.gov Website Redesign and Content Migration

 • The site lacked consistency between departments, agencies, and services

-• There was so much content it was confusing and unwieldy to many
+• There was so much content that it was confusing and unwieldy to many

 SOLUTION: